oapi-codegen/oapi-codegen/README.md

 `oapi-codegen` supports:

-- Generating server-side boilerplate for [a number of servers]
+- Generating server-side boilerplate for [a number of servers] TODO
 - Generating client API boilerplate
 - Generating the types
 - Splitting **??**